djradon/public-notes/email.public-rdf-star.summary-un-asserted.md

 I think what bothers you is that it would reasonably make sense to say that in this case, given the intuitive meaning of a Purchase, the simple `:bought` relationship should also hold (i.e. that triple should be entailed).
 And I agree, for this specific case.
 Not for the general use of `rdf:reifies`.

+## Relator n-ary entailing simple predicate

 Specifically then, we want to say that IF something is a :Purchase which rdf:reifies a :bought relationship between ?x and ?y, THEN ?x :bought ?y.

 And we don't need anything more for that.
 This is already possible using OWL.

-We first need a "rolification" property for the :Purchase (that's just an existing "OWL trick", to be able to use class memberships in property chains):
+We first need a "rolification" property for the :Purchase (that's just an existing "OWL trick",

     :Purchase rdfs:subClassOf [ owl:onProperty _:RolifiedPurchase ; owl:hasSelf true ] .